AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![Mosaic menu](../assets/v7/2024-11-14_09-27.png){width=600px; .center}

 The reference mosaic is used to store REFERENCES as files to quickly find and load any of them.
 The mosaic menu automatically appears after taking a REFERENCE by using the [take REFERENCE photo button](#take-a-reference-image) or by loading it [as a file](#load-reference-as-file).
-In this windows it is also possible to name the taken REFERENCE in the top right part of the window.
-A REFERENCE stored in the mosaic can be quickly loaded by pressing a **F button** (F1-F10).
+In this window it is also possible to name the taken REFERENCE in the top right part of the window.
+A REFERENCE stored in the mosaic can be quickly loaded by pressing an **F button** (F1-F10).

 ### **LOAD REFERENCE as file**